Tyler Stephenson Player Props: Reds vs. White Sox

 Tyler Stephenson At The Plate

-- In 32 games played this season, he has not hit a home run.
+- He has not hit a home run in his 33 games this year.

 - In 10 games this year, Stephenson has picked up an RBI, with more than one RBI once.